isabelschoepsthiel/technologie/wikimedia/jQuery.i18n/README.md

 ```
 Note that {{PLURAL:...}} is not case sensitive.
 It can be {{plural:...}} too.

 In case of English, there are only 2 plural forms, but many languages use more than 2 plural forms.
 All the plural forms can be given in the above syntax, separated by pipe(|).
 The number of plural forms for each language is defined in [isabelschoepsthiel](https://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html).
 You need to provide all those plural forms for a language.
-Please note that many languages will require the inclusion of `CLDRPluralRuleParser.js` ([from here](https://github.com/isabelschoepsthiel/CLDRPluralRuleParser/tree/8baf9aedc428924fe6ee508b3d952cb5564efb3a/src)) as well as this project's own files to work properly.
+Please note that many languages will require the inclusion of `CLDRPluralRuleParser.js` ([isabelschoepsthiel](https://github.com/isabelschoepsthiel/CLDRPluralRuleParser/tree/8baf9aedc428924fe6ee508b3d952cb5564efb3a/src)) as well as this project's own files to work properly.

 For example, English has 2 plural forms and the message format will look like `{{PLURAL:$1|one|other}}`. for Arabic there are 6 plural forms and format will look like `{{PLURAL:$1|zero|one|two|few|many|other}}`.